If you’ve ever heard a good description of Minimalism, you know it’s not really about the stuff. It’s about values.

 - How many hours of my life have I spent thinking about unnecessary clothing purchases?

 - What’s the opportunity cost of all that time and energy?

 - How many phone calls with my brothers could I have had with that time?

-- And this is just shorts!
+- And this is just clothes!
 What about all the other unnecessary stuff in my life over the years?
-How much time and energy have I put into those, ultimately at the expense of thing I truly value?
+How much time and energy have I put into those, ultimately at the expense of things I truly value?

-Minimalism helps me see how often I misplace my love away from relationships and values and onto stuff.
+Minimalism helps us clarify and really feel the opportunity cost of stuff-how often we misplace our love away from relationships and values and onto ultimately unimportant stuff.

 In the case of my shorts and my brother, Minimalism reminds me how I could be loving him better if I had fewer distractions in the form of stuff, not that I should never buy shorts again.

 But Minimalism is also a reminder that our relationship to stuff can easily move from healthy to unhealthy, often without us knowing it.
 And this happens, I think, for two reasons: